yliess86/PhDThesis/thesis.md

 ))
 ...
 ```

+The +cnn is able to achieve a $99%$ accuracy on the test set early during training (epoch $5$).
+The +cnn is a more robust, specialized, and thus more efficient architecture for handling images.
+The training history can be observed in @fig:mnist_convnet_history.

 ![Training history of a [+cnn]{.full} made out of a sequence of two convolutions followed by max-pooling and a 3-layer [+mlp]{.full} classifier on the +mnist dataset.
 The average loss (cross-entropy) on the left, and the accuracy on the right are displayed for the training, validation, and test splits.](./figures/core_nn_mnist_convnet_history.svg){#fig:mnist_convnet_history}